IjlalFurqaan/frontend_task/README.md

 If you encounter any issues while setting up or running the application, please check the following:

 1. Ensure all dependencies are correctly installed (`npm install`).
-2. Verify that the API URL in the `.env` file is correct.
-3. Check your console for any error messages that might provide more information.
+2. Check your console for any error messages that might provide more information.
+3. Verify that the API URL in the `src/services/api.js` file is correct.

 If problems persist, please open an issue in the project repository.

+## Note on API URL

+The API URL is now hardcoded in the `src/services/api.js` file.
+If you need to change the API URL, you'll need to modify it directly in this file.

+## Contributing

+Contributions to improve the application are welcome.
+Please fork the repository and create a pull request with your changes.